n-pola/can-i-cai/README.md

     ```
 7. Open the frontend in your browser at [http://localhost:8080](http://localhost:8080)

+> [!TIP]
+> If you change any of the types or schemas in the `shared` directory, run `npm install` in any of the consuming projects once to build the package and propagate the changes to all parts using it.

 Use the `insomnia-request-collection.json` in the root of this repository to explore the API of the backend.